 Houston is a blue-collar town, with 37.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Houston is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Houston who work in maintenance occupations (9.94%), sales jobs (8.79%), and management occupations (8.65%).

-The citizens of Houston are slightly less educated than the national average of 21.84% for the average city or town: 13.23% of adults in Houston have a bachelor's degree or advanced degree
+The percentage of adults in Houston with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.23% of adults in Houston have a bachelor's degree or advanced degree.

 The per capita income in Houston in 2022 was $35,792, which is lower middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,168 for a family of four.
 However, Houston contains both very wealthy and poor people as well.